St Croix US Virgin Islands Travel Guide

 This site combines historical significance with ecological importance.
 It gained recognition as the probable landing site of Christopher Columbus in 1493 (known as 'Columbus Landing Site').
 This site is a truly important historical area.

 Cramer Park: A favored local beach park with picnic facilities and calm waters, suitable for families.
-Jack & Isaac Bay Preserve: This needs a moderate hike to reach but rewards visitors with secluded, pristine beaches ideal for tranquil relaxation and snorkeling.
+Jack & Isaac Bay Preserve: This needs a medium hike to reach but rewards visitors with secluded, pristine beaches ideal for tranquil relaxation and snorkeling.

 Explore the serene sands and calm waters of Sandy Point and Rainbow Beach, ideal for swimming and sunsets.